 Sadly, like all addictions, it will only reinforce your feelings of anxiety further, whilst you seek out new ways to cope.
 And exactly like all addictions, such coping strategies will begin to unravel, break down and ultimately fail.

-As a result, you are now addicted to anger, drugs or alcohol, or may be retreating into a fantasy world of gaming, internet browsing, or simply daydreaming your life away.
-On the other hand, you may become captivated by porn or shopping mania where everything seems more shiny, brighter, sharper or more attractive than your reality.
+As a result, you can become addicted to anger, drugs or alcohol, or maybe retreating into a fantasy world of gaming, internet browsing, or simply daydreaming.
+On the other hand, you may become captivated by porn or shopping where everything seems more shiny, brighter, sharper or more attractive than your reality.

 It’s the same with gambling.
 Always chasing the hit, the win, the fantasy.
 Bodybuilding becomes obsessive as you use steroids, protein powders, or any other such cell-building props.
 Comfort-eating numbs you out until you are comfortably numb.

-If you are a parent, as the world seems to spin on its axis at a frightening rate into darker times, you are often left thinking that you have lost control as you feel ill-equipped, de-skilled and frightened at the daunting task of taking care of your children.
+If you are a parent, as the world seems to spin on its axis at a frightening rate into darker times, you may be left thinking that you have lost control as you feel ill-equipped, de-skilled and frightened at the daunting task of taking care of your children.

 With the advent of social media bringing global news closer, it appears that although barbaric acts have been practised throughout the world for centuries, groups like Isis “appear” and are perceived as such, as a relatively new phenomenon, closer to home thereby creating more anxiety.

 As a tiny human parent who believes you must gather war power over the “enemy”, you simply feel overwhelmed with responsibility.
 Not sure you are big enough in the world to protect, nurture and ultimately save your offspring.